Skip to content

 libaio.h: No such file or directory when building the async I/O op.
 Install the development headers: apt install libaio-dev on Debian/Ubuntu, or yum install libaio-devel on RHEL/CentOS.

 CUDA version mismatch errors.
 The CUDA toolkit version used to compile ops must be compatible with the CUDA version PyTorch was built against.
-Check python -c "import torch; print(torch.version.cuda)" and ensure nvcc --version reports a compatible version.
+Check uv run python -c "import torch; print(torch.version.cuda)" and ensure nvcc --version reports a compatible version.

 error: invalid command 'bdist_wheel' during install.
 The wheel package is missing from the environment.
 Run pip install wheel first, then retry.
 This happens on minimal base images that don’t ship wheel by default.